stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 .addr some_label      ; Embeds the address associated with the label.
 ```

-In this particular assembler dialect, `.byte`, `.word` and `.addr` are instructions for the assembler itself.
+In this assembler dialect, `.byte`, `.word` and `.addr` are instructions for the assembler.
 These assembler instructions are termed control commands.

 ## Binary number theory

-This section introduces a number of concepts regarding binary numbers, and how to add and subtract them.
-This information will make subsequent sections about the operation of the 6502 much easier to understand.
+This section introduces concepts about binary numbers.
+This information will make later sections easier to understand.

 ### Unsigned and signed binary values